 Navan Shopping Centre forms the town's major retail focus.
 The proximity of the centre to the R147 former (N3) and the N52 (Navan Inner Relief Route Phase 2A) ensures vehicle accessibility to the centre for the residents of Navan and for those within the surrounding retail catchment to the north and west of the town in particular.
 The Shopping Centre, opened in 1981, currently comprises of approximately 19,045 sq. m.
 (205,000 sq. ft.) gross floor area.
 The development of the Shopping Centre has offered a wide range of retail services under one roof and resulted initially to a shift in customer patterns away from the traditional town core.
 The relocation of Navan Post Office and the opening of the Credit Union at Kennedy Road further exacerbated the situation.
 The centre has been extended and refurbished in the past number of years to include the addition of two multi-storey car parks and the major expansion of the main anchor drapery and grocery tenants, namely Penny's, Dunnes Stores and Tesco respectively and also the addition of Marks and Spencers.
 A 6 screen multiplex cinema has also been added to the centre.
 The range of retail and service functions contained in the centre includes convenience goods, clothing, specialist goods, household goods, entertainment services and other financial and personal services.
 The successful operation of the centre and the increased demand is borne out not only by demand for increased space in the last number of years and lack of vacancy, but also by the increases in the numbers of shoppers recorded by the Shopping Centre management.
-The Shopping Centre suffers from traffic congestion problems at peak shopping hours and Meath County Council and owners of the centre are working at resolving these problems.
+The Shopping Centre suffers from traffic congestion problems at peak shopping hours and Navan Town Council and owners of the centre are working at resolving these problems.

-Definition of Navan's Core Retail Area, Town Centre expansion area & Town Centre
+Definition of Navan's Core Retail Area & Town Centre

 Figure 4, above identifies the Core Retail Frontage Area of Navan.
-The Core Retail Area consists of the Navan Shopping Centre and Kennedy Road, Trimgate Street, Market Square, the south-western end of Watergate Street and the northern end of Ludlow Street.
+The Core Retail Area consists of the Navan Shopping Centre and Kennedy Road, Trimgate Street, Market Square, the southwestern end of Watergate Street and the northern end of Ludlow Street.
 1 The Core Retail Area is normally defined as the area including and immediate to the 'prime pitch'.
 That is the area that achieves the highest rentals, best yields, is highest in demand from operators, is overwhelmingly retail floorspace and has the highest footfall of shoppers.
-The Navan Development Plan includes for the provision of a Town Centre expansion area on lands along Carriage Road.